dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2201.md

 searched.
 The truth is, however, after you learn how to use the Excel Help system

-effectively, it’s often the fastest and easiest way to get extra help on a topic.
+effectively, it's often the fastest and easiest way to get extra help on a topic.

 You need to remember two basic tenets of the Excel Help system: